pallie1/intro_to_rails/intro_to_rails_am.md

 - DRY (Don't Repeat Yourself)
 - Convention over configuration

 We've seen a lot of similar things in our previous units.
-That's because Rails emergence and popularity influenced web development as a whole, and many new frameworks continue to use many of the successful patterns and features that Rails developed.
+That's because the popularity of Rails  influenced web development as a whole, and many new frameworks continue to use many of the successful patterns and features that Rails developed.

 Something we haven't seen yet, is a new philosophy called `Convention over Configuration`